insanepoet/PlexMediaServerUpdater/README.md

 ===============
 From the cli (in terminal for gui peeps) type the following to download then run this script:
 ...
-# -- This will grab the script from github

 wget https://raw.githubusercontent.com/insanepoet/PlexMediaServerUpdater/master/PMSUpdate.sh

-# -- Make it executable
 sudo chmod +x PMSUpdate.sh

-# -- Run the script & Profit
 sudo ./PMSUpdate.sh
 ...